 Beard Growth and Beauty

 Elves cannot grow beards in general.
 Elves that are very old can grow beards, but this age is well beyond any living Elf today.
 Elves who have gone through traumatic experiences are also capable of beard growth.

 Elves are usually beautiful.
 An Elf can only become grossly fat by extreme effort or abuse, and the same is said of an Elf being unnaturally thin.

 Childhood of the Elves

 Elvish children grow more slowly bodily than Men, but more swiftly mentally.
-But by growth we mean in size and strength.
 An Elvish child will learn to read at the age of one, and they will be able to walk and dance at the same age.
 Their will comes to quick mastery over their bodies.
 During Elvish childhood, the memories of their past lives have not yet returned.
 This makes an Elvish childhood merry and joyful.

 By about the third year, Human and Dwarf children begin outstripping Elf.
 They hasten to their full stature while the Elves linger in the spring of childhood.
 Children of Men might reach their full stature while Elvish children still have the appearance of seven year olds — although Elvish children will have comparable or greater minds.
-Not until their fiftieth year do Elves attain the stature and figure that they will forever keep for the rest of their lives, and some do not reach this point until about the hundreth year.
+Not until their fiftieth year do Elves attain the stature and figure that they will forever keep for the rest of their lives, and some do not reach this point until about the hundredth year.